Merivuokko/scherzo/README.md

 ## Status

-Scherzo is in very early stages of planning – let alone development.
+Scherzo is in very early stages of planning.
-It cannot yet be used for anything.

 All contributions (code, documentation, ideas) are very welcome.
-Contributing will become easier though once there is some basic working functionality.

 ## Building